Direct Marketing Commission - Enforcing Higher Industry Standards

 How you can complain?

-If you are receiving unwanted marketing calls, you can register with the Telephone Preference Service (TPS) to record your preference not to receive sales or marketing calls.
+If you are receiving unwanted live marketing calls, you can register with the Telephone Preference Service (TPS) to record your preference not to receive sales or marketing calls.
 Your details will then be added to the TPS list which makes it unlawful for a company to call you for marketing purposes in the future.
 The TPS offers a complaint handling service: enforcement is undertaken by the Information Commissioners Office.

 Unsolicited goods